Frequently asked questions about Young Friends’ sleepovers

 What are the adults’ responsibilities?

 Adults are responsible for their party at all times throughout the night.
 This will ensure everyone has a safe and enjoyable evening.
-An adult must be present in each activity and accompany the children at all times.
+An adult must be present at each activity and accompany the children at all times.

 What if a child is being accompanied by an adult who is not a parent or legal guardian?